ThanhDucPham/CarND-Vehicle-Detection/writeup.md

 This is the result of the detection:

 ![](./videos/result_hog_svm.gif)
 Click [here](https://youtu.be/ofQsCMhvjLg) to see the complete video.
-The pipeline perform reasonably well on the entire project video.
+The pipeline performs reasonably well on the entire project video.
 The vehicles are identified of the time with minimal false positives.

 ---